-What Does it Take to Be a Tank Car, Truck, or Ship Loader?
+Life As a Tank Car, Truck, or Ship Loader

-Daily Life Of a Tank Car, Truck, or Ship Loader
+Life As a Tank Car, Truck, or Ship Loader

 - Verify tank car, barge, or truck load numbers to ensure car placement accuracy based on written or verbal instructions.